 He received his BA in History of Art at Goldsmith College specialising in Fine Art Photography; his MA in Museum and Gallery Management, City University, London; awarded an Arts Humanities Research Council (AHRC), he completed a MA in Photography at Nottingham Trent University.

-Hussain has been recipient of numerous awards and commissions including, Ikon Gallery, New Art Exchange, Arts Council England, Arts Humanities Research Council; he has also been winner of the Curators Choice Award, Culture Cloud at New Art Exchange and of Format 13 Portfolio Review Award for most significant review.
+Hussain has been recipient of numerous awards and commissions including, The Hayward Gallery, Ikon Gallery, New Art Exchange, Arts Council England, Arts Humanities Research Council.
 Hussain was selected as the 2015 Light Work + Autograph ABP Artist-in-Residence, and chosen from 500 international artists to be ‘discovery artist’ under the prestigious Discoveries Award in 2016 at Houston FotoFest.

 Hussain has published four artist books.
 His You Get Me?

-is published by Ikon Gallery, supported by Arts Council England and The British Council.
+is published by Ikon Gallery.
 His previous publications, The Quiet Town of Tipton

 was published by Dewi Lewis and commissioned by Multistory and The Commonality of Stranger